 Video Cataloger Stops has stopped indexing my videos

 Option 1: Make sure that your video runs smoothly on your media player i.e. window media player or VLC before adding it to your database.

 Option 2: If the video cataloger stops all of a sudden for any reason, you could close the video cat and try running it again.
 The video Cataloger remembers your last configuration even if you close the program.

 Fast Video Cataloger is lagging and I can’t play videos from inside the program

 There might be something in the codecs that is corrupt.

 Make a complete reinstallation of the software by running the installation again, including the CCCP package.
 This will make sure you have a fresh installation on your computer.

-Can I do the trial on multiple PCs, since I travel a lot and need to test how it works on the road?
+Can I use the trial on multiple PCs, since I travel a lot and need to test how it works on the road?

-How to download the fully functional Fast Video Cataloger program
+How do I download the fully functional Fast Video Cataloger program

 Click here to Download the trial version.
 This trial version will work for seven days after installation.
-You may at any time order, buy and register your version, without loosing any work allready done.
+You may at any time order, buy and register your version, without losing any work already done.